 3. The value of a success path

-I’ve learned heaps from the Tribe course itself, but perhaps the biggest takeaway is the concept of a “Success Path”.
+I’ve learned heaps from the The Membership Experience course itself, but perhaps the biggest takeaway is the concept of a “Success Path”.

 You can dig in deep with this blog post of mine, but the basic concept is that it maps the path you want your members to take, and the transformation it helps create for them.